izaz2002/spring21lab4/README.md

 # spring21lab4

-code from https://inventwithpython.com/pygame/chapter7.html.
-I give a different look and some some feature into this game.
+The original game name is Tetrimino.
+I give a different look and some feature into this game.

 Video link- https://youtu.be/m6ijG61pOkM